Price includes 2 hour data collection appointment, time required to complete the data analysis, and 1.5 hour review appointment.

-The first assessment we offer is really cutting edge.
+The first assessment I offer is really cutting edge.
 The Quantitative EEG consists of placing an electrocap (it looks like a swimmer's cap with holes which contain electrodes) on your head, using a conductive gel to bridge the gap between your scalp and the sensor, and hooking the cap up to a monitoring unit called an amplifier.

-We then clean up the data and send the data through a normative database.
+I then clean up the data and send the data through a normative database.
 Your brainwave activity will be compared to other individuals your age, handedness, and gender.
 After all, men and women are actually wired differently!

 Once the comparison is done, a report will be generated which explains how your brain is functioning, both on its own and when compared to the database.
 This report will also show us maps of your brain from an electrical standpoint.
 The sheer amount of information we receive in these reports is staggering!

 While the Q-EEG is a wonderful tool on its own, its real benefit is in planning and implementing neurofeedback protocols.
 When I know exactly what is going on in the brain, I get a very good picture of what to train, where to train, and what method of training will best address your symptoms!

 I believe in being as open with you as possible, and so my fee for the Q-EEG also includes an hour and a half of sitting down with you and explaining what the report says and how it is impacting your life.
 We discuss what I expected to see based on your symptomology and how the results confirm or deviate from that expectation.
 The good news is always that I can develop a plan to target those areas of the brain most in need of change, and we can strengthen the parts of the brain that are already doing what they should.